zuyux/cyx/README.md

 ## Features

 - **Diversified Exposure:**
-  CYX represents a basket of 50 native cryptocurrencies, reducing unsystematic risk and offering broad market exposure in one token.
+  CYX represents a basket of 50 native cryptocurrencies, non-stablecoins, reducing unsystematic risk and offering broad market exposure in one token.

 - **Real-Time Data via Chainlink:**
   The contract fetches price and market cap data from Chainlink oracles to ensure that NAV calculations reflect the latest market conditions.